smooster/smo-html-kickoffproject/README.md

 smo-html-kickoffproject
 =======================

-The html kickoffproject is meant for those who want to create there own html template for smooster.
+The html kickoff project is for everyone who wants to create their own html template for smooster CMS.

 You will find all the files you need to start a new website project with smooster.